 The Department of Defense (DoD) recently published their Child Development Program fee ranges for School Year 2015-2016.
 This policy provides the new parent fees and Total Family Income (TFI) categories for calculating care in military Child Development Centers and School Age Programs.
 Parent rates for families receiving Army fee assistance in Community Based Child Care Programs will be impacted because the parent share of the child care provider rate is based on the DoD rates for similar services.

-Subsidies to eligible providers shall be calculated by computing the difference between the Army monthly fee based on TFI and the provider’s rate, which shall not exceed the maximum fair market rate of $1500.00 per month for all localities.
+The Sponsor’s Army Fee Assistance Subsidy is the difference between what the Sponsor would pay for on-post child care and the community-based child care provider’s rate, up to a provider rate cap of $1500 per child per month.
+The Army Sponsor is responsible for the on-post child care parent fee and any amount over the provider rate cap of $1500.
 If the difference between the Army monthly fee and your provider’s rate is determined to be less than $20 a month, then a monthly amount of child care fee assistance will not be authorized.

 Contact Us at 1 (800) 424-2246 to Report Fraud, Waste and Abuse in Fee Assistance Programs